patrickmogul/patrickmogul/README.md

 - 👯 I’m looking to collaborate on projects!
 - 💬 Ask me about Harmony Validation.
 - 📫 How to reach me: @patrickmogul
-- ⚡ Fun fact: Coming soon!
+- ⚡ Fun fact: Stake Harmony ONE coin with EasyNode.ONE and earn 9%+ yearly!